 The treatment for FVR requires immunostimulants, as well as antibiotics, which are administered for the prevention of further complications.
-Since the body is greatly affected by fighting off the viral infection, it is very susceptible to secondary bacterial infections, such as infections of the digestive tract.
+Since the body is greatly affected by fighting off the viral infection, it is very susceptible to secondary bacterial infections, such as digestive tract infections.
 The doctor will decide if this is necessary according to the cat’s specific symptoms.
-Additionally, the cat needs eye drops and fluid therapy to fight the dehydration and anemia.
-The cat’s nose and eyes will need to be cleaned several times a day.
+Additionally, the cat needs eye drops and fluid therapy to fight dehydration and anemia.
+The cat’s nose and eyes must be cleaned several times a day.
 This is a crucial part of the treatment.

-FVR is treatable in most cases, but timing is extremely important.
-If the cat receives treatment as soon as it starts showing symptoms, then it has very high chances of being cured completely.
-However, if the disease progresses before the cat gets treatment, then it might be left with some long-term complications.
+FVR is treatable in most cases, but timing is critical.
+If the cat receives treatment as soon as it starts showing symptoms, it has a high chance of being cured completely.
+However, if the disease progresses before the cat gets treatment, it might be left with long-term complications.

-Some cats that have contracted FVR never fully recover and develop chronic inflammation of the upper respiratory tract.
-Other serious complications of FVR concern the cat’s eyes.
-Some cats may lose their sight in one or even both eyes if the keratitis is not treated in due time.
+Some cats that have contracted FVR never fully recover and develop chronic upper respiratory tract inflammation.
+Other severe complications of FVR concern the cat’s eyes.
+Some cats may lose sight in one or both eyes if the keratitis is not treated.

 Tooth Infections with Sinus Implications

-Tooth infections in cats can be difficult to spot because cats often don’t allow their owners to check their teeth or the inside of their mouth.
-If your cat is particularly bothered by this, make sure to take a look at its teeth and its gums every once in a while and check for tooth infections.
+Tooth infections in cats can be challenging to spot because cats often don’t allow their owners to check their teeth or the inside of their mouths.
+If your cat is particularly bothered by this, look at its teeth and gums every once in a while and check for tooth infections.

-These usually go unnoticed and can progress to the point where the sinuses are also involved.
-If the infection gets to the cat’s sinuses, then the sneezing will come up as a symptom.
+This dental disease can go unnoticed and progress to the point where the sinuses are also involved.
+If the infection gets to the cat’s sinuses, sneezing will become a symptom.
 Here are some of the others:

-- The inflammation of the gum, which can progress to the point where it covers the entire half of the cat’s face where the infected tooth is located.
+- The inflammation of the gum can progress to the point where it covers the entire half of the cat’s face, where the infected tooth is located.

 - Difficulty breathing – the cat will breathe through its mouth